Vim

 Modifiers

 You can use modifiers to change the meaning of a noun.
-Some modifiers are i
+Some modifiers are i, which means “inner” or “inside”, and a, which means “around”.

 Demo/EX